 The spine is much more than a support structure for the human body.
 It’s the key to many critical functions, particularly when it comes to overall health and well-being.
-Chiropractors spend a significant amount of their time working on the spine because it directly impacts the nervous system, which influences how the rest of the body functions.
+A chiropractor spends a significant amount of their time working on the spine because it directly impacts the nervous system, which influences how the rest of the body functions.
 By focusing on spinal health, chiropractors help alleviate pain, improve mobility, and support overall wellness.
 Understanding why chiropractors focus on the spine reveals how essential it is for health.

 Why Chiropractors Emphasize the Spine in Their Care